RyanCyberAlexander/R.A.T-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/5d7b6fc4-76c4-40a9-b196-76685927ea27)

 - **Packet Length Analysis**: Visualized the distribution of packet sizes to help identify potential data exfiltration patterns.
 The packet lengths are large.
 A lot go over 1500 which probably means the packet header is increasing the size of the packets because from Splunk the largest packets I found were 1460.
+The unusually large packet sizes may indicate attempts at large-scale data exfiltration, potentially using techniques to bypass standard detection methods.

 ![image](https://github.com/user-attachments/assets/af7a9a94-f06c-487d-a436-0ae3eb7e9980)